 |

-AD sign southbound on Kelso Rd (A7) approaching the junction with West Arm Rd (A7) & Yorktown Rd (C720), 5km west of Beauty Point.
+AD sign southbound on Greens Beach Rd (A7) approaching the junction with West Arm Rd (A7), 5km west of Beauty Point.
 Note that there is no indication given for motorists to continue straight head along the C720 if they are travelling beyond Beauty Point.

 Source: Peter Renshaw, July 2007. |